05 March, 2023

 R. Linda:

-So here's the tale, Sonja and Elmer both discovered at the same time they had sciatica.
+So here's the tale: Sonja and Elmer both discovered they had sciatica at the same time.
 Elmer went to physical therapy for stretching exercises, while Sonja was given Meloxicam anytime she had a twinge.
-These two were doing great until both got a flare-up at the same time!
+These two were doing great until they both got a flare-up at the same time!

-I was at my town hall to pay for me dog license and the waiting room had three others ahead of me.
-I sat down and as we were a small country village, I recognised one of the people waiting and said hello, and then nodded to the other two in greeting.
-The couple who were Sonja and Elmer were regaling Joe (the man I knew), about their medical ills.
-Because I was there I found meself included in the conversation.
+I was at my town hall to pay for me dog license, and the waiting room had three others ahead of me.
+I sat down, and as we were a small country village, I recognised one of the people waiting and said hello, and then nodded to the other two in greeting.
+The couple, Sonja and Elmer, were regaling Joe (the man I knew) about their physical ills.
+Because I was there, I found myself included in the conversation.

 "Last month we both had a bout of the sciatic, ah-yuh," Elmer said.